Tesla Model 3 Enable Sentry Monitoring Mode

 The Sentry Mode feature continuously monitors the area around a Tesla vehicle when parked.
 Once a proximity alert is triggered, cameras continuously record activities around the vehicle.

-The vehicle stays in the “Standby” state when the Sentry Mode is enabled.
+When the Sentry Mode is enabled, the vehicle stays in the “Standby” state.
 With the Sentry Mode on, external cameras monitor movements and threats when the vehicle is in a parking lot.

 How to Enable and Disable Sentry Mode